mobbexco/woocommerce/readme.md

 ## Changelog

+### 3.1.2 :: 2021-01-26
+- Add do_action filters to checkout and webhook process.
+- Fix modal styles.

 ### 3.1.1 :: 2021-01-18
 - Re-add reseller id to reference.
 - Send order id as argument in checkout hook.